amoako-franque/task-app/README.md

 # task-app
- a todo app built with typescript, mysql as db, Reactjs for the userinterface with material UI for styling
+ a task management web app built with typescript, mysql as db, Reactjs for the userinterface with material UI for styling